They Call Me Jeeg

 They Call Me Jeeg Trailers

-After coming in contact with radioactive waste, small-time crook Enzo Ceccotti gains super-strength.
-A misanthropic, introverted brute, he uses his new powers for personal gain until he meets Alessia, a mentally ill girl who believes Enzo is the hero from her favorite anime Steel Jeeg.
+Accidentally exposed to radioactive waste, small-time crook Enzo gains super-strength.
+A misanthropic, introverted brute, he uses this power for personal gain until he meets Alessia, a mentally ill girl who believes Enzo is the hero from her favorite anime, Steel Jeeg.

 Reviews